JamFfm/Misc/README.md

 This file is modified so i can install some helpful tools in an easy way.
 Helpful if you reinstall CBPi.
-To manually open the installer file use:
+To manually run the installer file copy it to the folder /home/pi/craftbeerpi3 and key in:

+    cd /home/pi/craftbeerpi3
     sudo ./install.sh

 ## los.sh